LinuxAtDuke/Intro-To-Linux/README.md

 **cat**

-Short for "concatenate", cat was originally intended to combine two files into one long file to browse, many people use it for a simple output of the entire contents of a file.
+Short for "con*cat*enate", cat was originally intended to combine two files into one long file to browse; however, many people use it for a simple output of the contents of a file.
 It's useful in a graphical terminal because once a file or files are "catted" out, you can browse up and down them with your mouse.

 **less & more**

 These programs are intended for the reading of longer files.
-More will display the contents of a file, and at what place you are in the file via percentage, near the bottom, and allow you to move only downward through the file one page at a time with the space bar.
-Less on the other hand is actually more: it allows for advanced functionality, using the arrow keys to traverse up and down a file.
+More will display the contents of a file, and at what place you are in the file via percentage, near the bottom, and allow you to move only downward through the file one page at a time with the space bar. `Less` on the other hand offers much more than `more`: it allows for searching with `/`, navigation up *and* down with the arrow keys, and other handy features.

 **head & tail**